 Exhibitions

-The Palm Court Arts Complex is home to the Great Park Gallery and the Great Park Artist Studios.
+The Palm Court Arts Complex is home to the Great Park Gallery and the Great Park Studio.
 The Palm Court’s re-purposed military structures now form a cultural campus supporting the development of a fresh approach to establishing an interdisciplinary, public arts program.

 Learn more about exhibitions at the Irvine Fine Arts Center here.